 Auscultation of the lungs is an essential part of physical examinations.
 All fields of the chest wall should be examined, including the chest wall anterior, posterior and flanks.
-Features to listen for include lung sounds are produced by

 Auscultation of lungs sounds should be conducted over the anterior and posterior chest walls.
 See the associated illustration for these locations.
 Many stethoscopes have chestpieces with both bell and diaphragm.
 Typically, start with the diaphragm but switch to the bell to hear lower-pitched sounds.

 During auscultation, make a note of the sound's timing within the respiratory cycle.
 Your notes may include inspiratory, expiratory or more specific terms such as early expiratory.

 A lung sound's pitch (frequency) is an important characteristic.
 The observer should classify the sound or murmur's pitch as low, medium, or high.
 The stethoscope's bell can be helpful with low-pitched sounds, while the diaphragm should be used for medium or high-pitched sounds.